annalakshmi-05/Virtual-customer-support-system/README.md

+The GitHub repository  https://github.com/annalakshmi-05/Virtual-customer-support-system  hosts a Python-based application designed to facilitate voice-based note-taking and memo management.

 Project Overview:

 The Virtual Customer Support System is an Al-driven platform designed to automate customer service interactions, improve response efficiency, and enhance customer satisfaction.
 The system acts as a 24/7 support assistant capable of handling a wide range of customer queries through text-based chat, email, or voice interfaces.